-Many people are already booking their travel plans for 2019, and have questions about what might happen after 29 March 2019 when the UK leaves the European Union (EU).
+As many people continue to make travel plans for 2019, some still have questions about what might happen after 31 October 2019 when the UK leaves the European Union (EU).
 The political process is still ongoing and we don't yet know the final outcome, however, there have been some reassurances recently around flights and visas and these are reflected in our frequently asked questions.

 We have also identified actions travellers may wish to take in advance to help avoid unnecessary future disruption in the event of a no-deal scenario.